Cốc Cốc

 Cốc Cốc browser (/vi/; meaning "knock knock" and previously Cờ Rôm+ /vi/; lit.
-Chrome+) is a freeware web browser focused on the Vietnamese market, developed by Vietnamese company Coc Coc Company Ltd and based on Chromium open source code.
+Chrome+) is a freeware web browser focused on the Vietnamese market, developed by Vietnamese company Coc Coc Company Ltd and based on Chromium.
 Cốc Cốc is available for Windows, Windows Phone, Android, and macOS operating systems and supports both English and Vietnamese.
-Cốc Cốc also has its own search engine service.
+Cốc Cốc also has its own search engine.

 History

-Cốc Cốc was founded in 2008 as iTim Technologies LLC by Victor Lavrenko, a Soviet-born Israeli entrepreneur, the founding CTO of Mail.ru, and founder and CEO of the Russian search engine Nigma, along with Vietnamese co-founders Lê Văn Thanh, Nguyễn Thanh Bình, and Nguyễn Đức Ngọc.
-Lavrenko leveraged his experience from Mail.ru and Nigma, with the initial ambition of dominating the Vietnamese market as a search engine.
+Cốc Cốc was founded in 2008 by iTim Technologies LLC owned by Victor Lavrenko, a Soviet-born Israeli entrepreneur, the founding CTO of Mail.ru, and founder and CEO of the Russian search engine Nigma, along with Vietnamese co-founders Lê Văn Thanh, Nguyễn Thanh Bình, and Nguyễn Đức Ngọc.
+Lavrenko leveraged his experience from Mail.ru and Nigma, with the initial goal of dominating the Vietnamese market as a search engine.
 The Vietnamese co-founders concentrated on developing Vietnamese language-related features, including algorithm improvements, product management, and operational functions.

-Two months after the official release, the number of Cốc Cốc users in Vietnam surpassed Opera and later Safari and Internet Explorer.
+Two months after the official release, the number of Cốc Cốc users in Vietnam surpassed Opera, Safari and Internet Explorer.

 On 2 April 2014, Cờ Rôm+ was officially re-branded as the Cốc Cốc browser to unify the company's brands under that name: Cốc Cốc Search Engine, Cốc Cốc browser and Nhà Nhà mobile app.

-In October 2017, Cốc Cốc reached more than 22 million users and ranked as the second most popular browser in Vietnam after Google Chrome.
+In October 2017, Cốc Cốc reached over 22 million users and ranked as the second most popular browser in Vietnam after Google Chrome.
+Its market share would decline shortly after.

+In December 2025, the total market share of Cốc Cốc is 4.42%, while Google Chrome hold a 67.42% share.

 Features

-Cốc Cốc has a mechanism to perform reverse domain name resolution, allowing the bypassing of blocked websites (including Facebook) on DNS.
+Cốc Cốc has a mechanism to perform reverse domain name resolution, allow for DNS-based blocking of websites (such as Facebook).
 This feature debuted on 14 May 2013, in the first official release of the browser.

-Cốc Cốc is equipped with a system that automatically adds lingual tone to Vietnamese text.
+Cốc Cốc is capable of automatically adding lingual tone to Vietnamese text.
 It allows the user to enter Vietnamese text without the need for applications like Unikey, EVkey and Vietkey.
-When users type any text without tone, Cốc Cốc will suggest the most likely variants of tone arrangements, once processed on the Cốc Cốc server.
+When encounter text without tone, Cốc Cốc will suggest the most likely variants of tone arrangements, once processed on the Cốc Cốc server.
 Cốc Cốc also incorporates an English-Vietnamese dictionary, assisting English learners or international newspaper subscribers from elementary to the advanced level.
-When users double click on any English word, a small box will appear on site, showing meaning and pronunciation of the word.
+The browser also support double-clicking an English word to opens a small box with its meaning and pronunciation.

-Cốc Cốc is able to find media content on most streaming websites and save it to the computer for viewing or listening offline by clicking on an icon in the toolbar.
+Cốc Cốc includes a tool to detect downloadable media and provide a button to download them in the toolbar.
 Except for several premium websites, all popular streaming websites such as YouTube and Dailymotion are downloadable on the browser.